rust-lang/rfcs/0000-template.md

 One paragraph explanation of the feature.

 # Motivation and background
-[motivation]: #motivation
+[motivation-and-background]: #motivation-and-background

 Why are we doing this?
 What use cases does it support?
 What is the expected outcome?
 Why are existing solutions not good enough?
 If possible, include data to support your claims.
 Include any background context useful for understanding the RFC.

 # Detailed explanation
 [detailed-explanation]: #detailed-explanation

 Explain the proposal in detail.
-Specify the proposal as it would be experienced by a user (usually a Rust developer) and so that it can be understood by an implementer.
+Specify the proposal as it would be experienced by a user (usually a developer using Rust) and so that it can be understood by an implementer.
 That generally means:

 - Introducing new named concepts.
 - Explaining the feature with examples.